AlessandroIsceri/PicCompressor/README.md

 <pre>
 PicCompressor/
-├── compression_results/         # Sample images for testing
+├── compression_results/         # Comparison between original pics and compressed/decompressed ones.
 ├── images/                      # Grayscale images to be used as input ├── plots/                       # Useful plots for the project report └── src/